hshoff/asana-cli/README.md

 =========

 A CLI for Asana.
-This has been uodated and tested with Asana API 1.0 in july 2020.
+This has been updated and tested with Asana API 1.0 in july 2020.

 <br/>